certnanny/sscep/README.md

 $ make install
 ```

-To build a RPM package from the tarball do
+To build an RPM package from the tarball do
 ```cmd
 cp sscep-*.tar.gz ~/rpmbuild/SOURCES
 rpmbuild -ba scripts/sscep.spec